DataScienceInPractice/Site/README.md

 ## License

-These materials are made freely available, and are licensed under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+These materials are made freely available, and are licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.